jpaulm/javafbp-compattrs/README.md

 # javafbp-compattrs
-Function to build FBP-oriented Javadoc for FBP components
+Function to build FBP-oriented Javadoc for FBP application components